Automated 2-component potting

 Plug and cable potting

 The dimensionally stable cast resins fill, after curing, even the tiniest gaps in plug housings, connectors and power supply units.
-Before potting all the air in the potting mass is eliminated by thin film degasification.
+Before potting, all the air in the potting compound is eliminated by thin film degasification in the pressure tank.
 The potting can therefore flow freely into all cavities, without air pockets hindering its adhesion to the substrate.
 Polyurethane potting for plugs is characterised by low shrinkage and excellent high voltage resistance and insulation strength.

 more...